AAAI-Labs/AAAI-Games/README.md

 ## 🎮 Flappy Bird Game

-A Python implementation of the classic Flappy Bird game using Pygame, featuring both basic and enhanced versions with modern graphics and effects.
+A Python implementation of the classic Flappy Bird game using Pygame, featuring multiple versions from basic graphics to enhanced audio experiences.

 ### 🚀 Quick Start